shanemcw/homebridge-amazondash-MAC/README.md

 2. Install `airodump-ng`
 3. Give the `homebridge` user permission to also `sudo airodump-ng` without a password
 4. Run `sudo airodump-ng` standalone to test usage and visibility of Dash activity
-5. Install this plugin using: `npm install -g homebridge-amazondash-mac`
+5. Install this plugin: `npm install -g homebridge-amazondash-mac`
 7. Update the Homebridge Amazondash MAC plugin's config.json via the plugin's settings
 8. Use `debug` levels during installation experimentation